caoimheD/pp5-ecommerce-store/README.md

 <a name="validatortesting"></a>
 ### Validator testing

-HTML validator testing passed (https://validator.w3.org/)
+HTML validator testing was done for each HTML page of the website (https://validator.w3.org/)

 ![HTML]( "HTML")